 The Thule Chariot Cross 2 (shown above) is the most versatile product in our review with the ability to be used for biking, skiing, jogging, and hiking.

-The BOB Revolution Flex Duallie, the Thule Urban Glide 2 and the Thule Chariot Cross 2 are products that stood out in the double category for offering more than the ability to stroll.
+The BOB Revolution Flex Duallie, the Thule Urban Glide 2 Double and the Thule Chariot Cross 2 are products that stood out in the double category for offering more than the ability to stroll.
 While most of the products are just for the casual user who needs them for everyday activities, these options are good for getting off the beaten path and running over various terrains of the outdoor world.
-The BOB Revolution Flex Duallie is great for exploring all trails of life (winning our Top Pick for All-Terrain) as is the Thule Urban Glide 2, while the strolling Thule Chariot Cross 2 can ski cross country, tag along behind a bike, and still be ready to run.
+The BOB Revolution Flex Duallie is great for exploring all trails of life (winning our Top Pick for All-Terrain) as is the Thule Urban Glide 2 Double, while the strolling Thule Chariot Cross 2 can ski cross country, tag along behind a bike, and still be ready to run.
 If you enjoy the great wide open, you won't be happy with any of the other products in our review, and you are likely to feel stifled by the non-adventurous features of the standard stroller.
-Lucky for the adventurers, the number one and three scoring products just happen to be three wheel jogging strollers with rubber tires, so there is no need to compromise on performance to have more fun.
-Also, the Thule Chariot Cross 2 is the fourth-ranked product, earning more points overall than the previous Thule Chariot Cougar 2 that previously won an award before it was discontinued.
+Lucky for the adventurers, the number one and three scoring products just happen to be three-wheel jogging strollers with rubber tires, so there is no need to compromise on performance to have more fun.

 Narrowing the Field

 When you are ready to plunge into the pool of double strollers, take a look at the following considerations to narrow the choices to a few that will meet your needs.